khyerdev/whisperer/README.md

 - On Windows 10/11, the app is guarunteed to work out-of-the-box.
 The installation process is simple:

   1. On the [main github page of this repo](https://github.com/OSCH2008/whisperer), navigate to the [releases page](https://github.com/OSCH2008/whisperer/releases) or click the latest version under the releases section.
-  2. Find and click the download link for `whisperer.exe`.
+  2. Find and click the download link for `whisperer-windows.exe`.
   3. The app will work as intended simply by running it.
 You can optionally move it to another folder, pin it to your start menu/taskbar, and/or make a shortcut for it on the desktop.

 Whisperer is currently not supported on MacOS and will not be for the forseeable future.
 I do not own any apple products and I do not plan on owning any.
 Plus, running a Mac VM is next to impossible for me.
 You can try to compile it yourself on mac, but I have only set up conditional compiling for Windows and Linux.